Collagen Supplementation – How It Works, What Forms Exist, and Why It’s Worth It?

 Collagen Supplementation – Expert Guide and Flavor Inspirations from DIET-FOOD

-Collagen is one of the key proteins in the body, responsible for the elasticity and strength of skin, hair, nails, as well as connective tissues and joints.
-Its natural production decreases with age, which is why it is worth supporting the body with proper supplementation.
+Collagen is one of the key proteins in the body, responsible for the elasticity and strength of the skin, hair, nails, as well as connective tissues and joints.
+Its natural production decreases with age, which is why it is worth supporting the body with appropriate supplementation.

-In this article, we explain how collagen works, what its types and forms are, and offer guidance on how to choose products that best support health and beauty.
+In this article, we explain how collagen works, what its types and forms are, and we suggest how to choose products that best support health and beauty.

 What collagen is and why it is important

-Collagen is the most important structural protein in the human body – it constitutes about 30% of the total protein pool.
-It forms a “scaffold” for tissues and is responsible for their strength, elasticity, and regenerative capacity.
+Collagen is the most important structural protein in the human body – it makes up about 30% of the total protein pool.
+It forms a specific “scaffolding” for tissues and is responsible for their strength, elasticity, and ability to regenerate.

 • skin